MainSilent/Reverse-Drivers/README.md

 openssl pkcs12 -export -out test.pfx -inkey test.key -in test.crt
 osslsigncode sign -pkcs12 test.pfx -pass password -n "password" -in inteltcss.sys -out inteltcss_patched.sys
 ```

+Now you need to replace the patched driver with the real file in `C:/Windows/System32/drivers`.

+Restart and see the magic :)